-If the University determines that an Administrative Hearing is appropriate, the University will take reasonable measures to ensure that the first session of the Administrative Hearings takes place within five business days of when a referred student is first notified of the judicial charge.
+If the University determines that an Administrative Hearing is appropriate, the University will take reasonable measures to ensure that the first session of the Administrative Hearings takes place within five business days of when a referred student is first notified of the conduct charge.
 However, the University reserves the right to extend this time limit, in its sole discretion, in order to ensure a proper review of all relevant material.
 A mutually convenient time for the Administrative Hearing will be decided upon.
 If necessary, and at the discretion of the Administrative Hearing Officer, an Administrative Hearing may take place over the telephone.

 The actual Administrative Hearing will proceed as follows: